 Modern day rice cookers have digital displays, lots of settings and can be used for meal planning.
 For example, if you love steel cut oatmeal, but don’t have time to wait for the cooking process in the mornings, use a rice cooker.

-Simply place the oatmeal and water in the machine the night before, set the timer and in the morning, you’ve got a perfect breakfast cooked exactly when you want it.
+Simply place the oatmeal and water in the machine the night before.
+Then set the timer.
+You’ve got a perfect breakfast cooked in the morning, exactly when you want it.

 It’s hassle-free and you can add walnuts, chia, seeds, berries or other fruits for a super-healthy breakfast.